NewYaroslav/ImCoolBar/README.md

 # ImCoolBar

 This repository is a fork of the original [aiekick/ImCoolBar](https://github.com/aiekick/ImCoolBar).
-It keeps the original API spirit while fixing hover glitches and adding optional smoothing and antialiasing controls.
+It keeps the original API spirit while fixing hover glitches and enabling smoothing and antialiasing by default (configurable).

 ---